 I lay awake thinking about the wrapping paper for a while, it kept ticking away in the back of my mind.
 Baby number two arrived and again we were given gifts with wrapping paper that went in the bin.
 I spent some time researching and discovered that in Japan and Korea there is an ancient art form for fabric gift wrapping.
 Gifts were originally wrapped in fabric before paper gift wrapping took off as an industry.

 I tried to find domestic products for an Aussie equivalent and came up with nothing that was affordable.
 I spoke to loads of people and everyone said they’d love a better alternative to single use paper but up-cycling old sheets isn’t always viable.
 I know from personal experience that I use old clothes and sheets as cleaning rags (to replace paper towel and sponges) and generally things are so tattered that I wouldn’t want to wrap a gift for someone in an old tea-towel!

-So my little mind wandered and Wrap-Up was born.
+So my little mind wandered and The WrapUp Co. was born.
 A little Aussie owned business with my delightful sister-in-law, Beth.